sora-xor/soracard-site-web/guide/README.md

 ![Screenshot](./images/06.jpg)

-Assign the `webdev` team as reviewers and create a pull request.
+Assign the `soracard` team as reviewers and create a pull request.

 ![Screenshot](./images/07.jpg)